MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 * A retention of zero days means logs are kept forever.
 Otherwise, the value can be any number of days between 1 and 2147483647.
 * If retention policies are set but storing logs in a Storage Account is disabled (for example, if only Event Hubs or OMS options are selected), the retention policies have no effect.
 * Retention policies are applied per-day, so at the end of a day (UTC), logs from the day that is now beyond the retention policy are deleted.
 For example, if you had a retention policy of one day, at the beginning of the day today the logs from the day before yesterday would be deleted.

+These settings are easily configured via the diagnostic settings for a resource in the Azure portal, via Azure PowerShell and CLI commands, or via the Azure Monitor REST API.

+To see the complete list of supported service, visit [Supported services, schemas, and categories for Azure Diagnostic Logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-diagnostic-logs-schema)

 ## Part 5 - Service Health